-Environmental Policy (5.2) Climate Change Considerations/Opportunities Establish an environmental policy and include The policy needs to be 'business-relevant' and tailored to the organisation.
-Ensure climate change mitigation and adaptation are incorporated into your Sustainability/ commitments such as; - Fulfil compliance Environmental Policy and where possible referenced in organisations wider strategy/ policy. obligations. - Protection of the Within the 2015 revised ISO 14001, a reference to 'protection of the environment' provides additional opportunity to address climate change mitigation.
-With regard environment including pollution prevention. to science-based consensus and extensive IPCC evidence on atmospheric GHG emissions and scenarios, climate change is clearly now an accepted prime issue for urgent environmental protection. - Continual improvement.
-Communication considerations concerning climate change, include the need to Communicate internally and make policy available to interested parties. consider audiences and their motivations.
-Many sustainability professionals are now communicating both mitigation and adaptation commitments within well-tailored programmes to engage stakeholders in climate action.
+Environmental Policy (5.2) Climate Change Considerations / Opportunities Establish an environmental The policy needs to be 'business-relevant' and tailored to the policy and will include organisation.
+Ensure climate change mitigation and adaptation are commitments such as; incorporated into your Sustainability/Environmental Policy and where possible referenced in organisations wider strategy/policy. i) Fulfil compliance obligations, Within the 2015 revised ISO14001, a reference to 'protection of the ii) Protection of the environment' provides additional opportunity to address climate environment including change mitigation.
+With regard to science-based consensus and pollution prevention extensive IPCC evidence on atmospheric GHG emissions and iii) Continual improvement scenarios, climate change is clearly now an accepted prime issue for urgent environmental protection.
+Communicate internally and make available to Communication considerations concerning climate change, include interested parties. the need to consider audiences and their motivations.
+Many sustainability professionals are now communicating both mitigation and adaptation commitments within well-tailored programmes to engage stakeholders in climate action

-Climate Change Mitigation Some Policy examples:
+Climate Change Mitigation - Some policy examples

-- To minimise and efficiently manage the organisation's consumption of fuel and energy. - To apply the IEMA GHG Management hierarchy, in particular to maximise energy efficiency and the use of low carbon technology.
-Related example policies include; - To develop a structured programme to reduce carbon emissions from our operations and supply chain. - Measure and reduce our carbon emissions and offset remaining emissions to become carbon neutral by a specified date. - Increase and sustain our electricity consumption from credibly certified renewable energy generation sources. - To promote sustainable travel and actively promote and encourage the use of telephone and video conferencing where practicable.
+- To minimise and efficiently manage the organisation's consumption of fuel and energy - To apply the IEMA GHG Management hierarchy, in particular to maximise energy efficiency and use of low carbon technology (related example policies may be) - - ~ To develop a structured programme to reduce carbon emissions from our operations and supply chain - Measure and reduce our carbon emissions and offset remaining emissions to become carbon neutral by a specified date - ~ Increase and sustain our electricity consumption from credibly certified renewable energy generation sources - To promote sustainable travel and actively promote and encourage the use of telephone and video conferencing where practicable

-Climate Change Adaptation Policy examples:
+Climate Change Adaptation - policy examples

-- To understand and assess the main risks to the organisation from climate change as well as any opportunities. - To adapt services, making them more resilient to the predicted impacts of climate change, and support external partners and communities to become more resilient. - To ensure the wellbeing of our employees and the safety and resilience of our operations (also with regard to the needs of our customers and other stakeholders). - To make our operations resilient to weather impacts and future changes in the climate.
+- To understand and assess the main risks to the organisation from climate change as well as any opportunities - To adapt services, making them more resilient to the predicted impacts of climate change, and support external partners and communities to become more resilient - To ensure the wellbeing of our employees and the safety and resilience of our operations (also with regard to the needs of our customers and other stakeholders) - To make our operations resilient to weather impacts and future changes in the climate

-Organisational Roles, Responsibilities and Authorities (5.3) Climate Change Considerations/Opportunities Assign responsibilities for environmental management including reporting on performance.
-A core EMS team is needed, and it can be beneficial if this has wide involvement (e.g. with departmental representatives, champions or both).
-A Board level champion is valuable as is building in reporting to top management.
-This clause presents the opportunity to consider the range of personnel in Relevant contributing roles from existing structures may include facilities, maintenance, environment manager, sustainability manager, SHE, civil contingencies and emergency planning, corporate risk, business continuity, quality, health and safety, accounting, audit and Human Resources (HR). the organisation that have ability to influence your climate change strategy or a role to play in the success Although nearly all roles in an organisation can contribute and be relevant (depending upon context), do avoid excessively large teams.
-Efficient embedding around existing structures can be effective and more durable as an EMS resource structure. of your climate goals.
-The Finance Director is often instrumental and can be an ally in relation to energy management and cost efficiencies.
+Organizational Roles, Responsibilities and Authorities (5.3) Climate Change Considerations / Opportunities Assign responsibilities for environmental management including reporting on A core EMS team is needed and it can be beneficial if this has wide involvement (e.g. with departmental representatives, champions or both).
+A Board level champion is valuable as is building in reporting to top management performance This clause presents the opportunity to consider the range of personnel in the Relevant contributing roles from existing structures, may include facilities, maintenance, environment manager, sustainability manager, SHE, civil contingencies and emergency planning, corporate risk, business continuity, quality, health and safety, accounting, audit and Human Resources (HR). organisation that have ability to influence your climate change strategy or a role to play in the success of Although nearly all roles in an organisation can contribute and be relevant (depending upon context), do avoid excessively large teams.
+Efficient embedding around existing structures can be effective and more durable as an EMS resource structure. your climate goals.
+The finance director is often instrumental and can be an ally in relation to energy management and cost efficiencies.
 Risk and business continuity professionals can be important in supporting adaptation, Marketing in relation to innovations around services and products, HR in relation to training and communications for building profile and enhancing corporate reputation through the EMS.

-Example roles and responsibilities Climate Change Mitigation:
+Example roles and responsibilities - Climate Change Mitigation